Stay Gold

 Photos: Gold Ridge Organic Farm

-The apple-curious can see for themselves at the Ultimate Heirloom Apple Tasting Experience, kicking off August 2 and running every Friday and Saturday through the end of the Heirloom season in October, and at the Gravenstein Apple Fair’s Artisan Tasting Alley, August 10 and 11.
+The apple-curious can see for themselves at the Ultimate Heirloom Apple Tasting Experience, kicking off August 2 (please note: as of July 31st the kick off date has been revised to August 23rd due to the updated harvesting timeline) and running every Friday and Saturday through the end of the Heirloom season in October, and at the Gravenstein Apple Fair’s Artisan Tasting Alley, August 10 and 11.
 Hazen cultivates some 75 different heirloom varieties, many of which visitors will be able to sample, including Ashmead’s Kernel of 1700s England, tied for favorite with his beloved Pink Pearl, bred in 1944 by Albert Etter of Humboldt, a contemporary of Luther Burbank.

 “We’re aiming to put the culture back into agriculture,” says Hazen, explaining the impetus behind the tastings.
 “I want to educate the community, so they see that these apples are not just a piece of fruit on a shelf, it’s an entire history and tasting experience.”
 Not only will participants get to taste and leave with a bag filled with choice heirlooms, but they have the option of roaming the rows with the farmer himself.
 And don’t miss their monthly pizza events with wood-fired pizzas made by guest chefs on site.